Shōwa era: Rise of nationalism

 During the first part of the Shōwa era, racial discrimination against other Asians was habitual in Imperial Japan, having begun with the start of Japanese colonialism.
 The Shōwa regime thus preached racial superiority and racialist theories, based on sacred nature of the Yamato-damashii.
 One of Emperor Shōwa's teachers, historian Kurakichi Shiratori, remarked, "Therefore nothing in the world compares to the divine nature (shinsei) of the imperial house and likewise the majesty of our national polity (kokutai).
 Here is one great reason for Japan's superiority."

 The Anti-Comintern Pact brought Nazi ideologues to Japan who attempted but ultimately failed to inject Nazi-style anti-Semitic arguments into mainstream public discussion.
 Where the government presented the popular image of Jews, it was not so much to persecute but to strengthen domestic ideological uniformity.

-The anti-Semitic policies of Adolf Hitler's Nazi Germany were refused when foreign minister of Japan Yōsuke Matsuoka stated that: "Nowhere have I promised that we would carry out his anti-Semitic policies in Japan.
+The antisemitic policies of Adolf Hitler's Nazi Germany were refused when foreign minister of Japan Yōsuke Matsuoka stated that: "Nowhere have I promised that we would carry out his anti-Semitic policies in Japan.
 This is not simply my personal opinion, it is the opinion of Japan, and I have no compunction about announcing it to the world."

 Imperial Japanese Army General Kiichiro Higuchi and Colonel Norihiro Yasue allowed 20,000 Jews to enter Manchukuo in 1938.
 Higuchi and Yasue were well regarded for their actions and were subsequently invited to the independence ceremonies of the State of Israel.
 Diplomat Chiune Sugihara wrote travel visas for over 6,000 Lithuanian Jews to flee the German occupation and travel to Japan.
 In 1985, Israel honored him as Righteous Among the Nations for his actions.